anupdebnath/mikrotik-backup-to-git-script/readme.md

 # Using Git for MikroTik Configuration Backup

-Using Git for MikroTik configuration backup can help you maintain version control over configuration changes and provide a simple way to track, revert, and document these changes over time.
-While MikroTik does not natively support Git, you can implement a solution using a combination of MikroTik's scripting.
-You will need a remote Server for this automation.
+This guide helps you set up a solution for backing up MikroTik configurations using Git.
+By integrating MikroTik's scripting capabilities with Git, you can maintain version control over configuration changes, track, revert, and document these changes over time.

+While MikroTik does not natively support Git, we can implement this solution by pushing configuration backups to a remote server, where they are automatically committed and pushed to a Git repository.

-## Configure MikroTik to Push Configurations to the Server
+## Step 1: Configure MikroTik to Push Configurations to the Remote Server

-Change following parameters
+Create a MikroTik script that exports the device configuration and pushes it to the remote server via SFTP.
+You'll need to change the following parameters according to your setup:

 | Parameters            | Description                                                                         |
 | --------------------- | ----------------------------------------------------------------------------------- |